nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 summary: "Constructing an allergy list"
 ---

-{% include important.html content="The resources referenced in this section are the FHIR base resources which will be constrained by the profiles used by eDischarge, the profiles should be referred to for the actually allowable structure and content." %}

 ## Overview ##
 This section details the design approach using FHIR resources to support the PRSB heading model for allergies.
 It is important to distinguish between two kinds of allergic reaction / adverse reaction entry in the medical record: